By Jim Stanford on July 23, 2012

 I’ll have more to write about Dick

-in the coming days before the B-E 50th anniversary celebration in September.
+in the coming days later.
 Until then, the trips must go on, as Dick would have wanted.